Spotting Repeat Fraudsters (Device Fingerprinting)

 Signal Categories

-Device intelligence platforms collect signals across seven categories.
-No single category is decisive on its own.
-Fraud detection comes from inconsistencies between categories.
+Platforms collect signals across seven categories.
+No one category decides anything on its own.
+You catch fraud on the inconsistencies between them.

 1. Browser and App Signals